Chii1-chips/Chii1-chips/README.md

 # More important stuff.

 ## I am a clingy person.
 Or, well that's what I call myself.
 I can sometimes be unbearable to be around, and I can get sad really quickly.
 I AM a sensitive person, and you can know if im upset if i randomly go silent.
-I do not like confrontation.
+I do not like confrontation. but, sometimes, when i randomly go silent, it can mean I'm just randomly afk or I needed to do something.
+Just depends on the context.

 ## However, I am only clingy if you are a very close friend of mine, or someone I have alot of history with (You know who you guys are.. looks over at shiloh and cosmo 👀).